halfman-ltd/storycoin/README.md

 ![](https://user-images.githubusercontent.com/495102/41728494-db16f108-756e-11e8-9b61-7b405cb81163.png)

-The Reader reads the page, seeing how much StoriedCoin (STC) he’s paying to read the article while he reads it.
-In this case, he has only read about 600 words and so is only charged STC for 600 words.
+The Reader reads the page, seeing how much StoriedCoin (SDC) he’s paying to read the article while he reads it.
+In this case, he has only read about 600 words and so is only charged SDC for 600 words.
 Readers are charged on a curve, meaning that it allows the reader to not be charged a lot at the beginning, and encourages the author to create good stories to the end.
 The reader would be charged by either the length or price of what they have read, whichever is less.
-They pay once for what they read.
+They pay once in SDC for what they read.
 If they come back and read more they are charged only for what additionally they read.

 ### Value